apache/logging-flume/source/sphinx/FlumeUserGuide.rst

 In this case the startup command could be::

-  $ bin/flume-ng agent --conf conf --conf-file example.conf --conf-file override.conf --name a1 -Dflume.root.logger=INFO,console
+  $ bin/flume-ng agent --conf conf --conf-file example.conf --conf-file override.conf --name a1

 Note that the method for specifying environment variables as was done in prior versions will stil work but has been deprecated in favor of using ${env:varName}.